 We take our vehicle for routine maintenance to make sure it’s running optimally, yet most do not do the same for their body!

 Like our vehicles, the body needs routine tune-ups to move and perform optimally.
-Our lifestyle habits, daily activities, and even genetic predispositions can create imbalances in the body.
-Over time this can lead to dysfunctional movement patterns, compensations, and eventually injury.
+Our lifestyle habits, daily activities, and even genetic predispositions can all create imbalances in the body.
+Over time, this can lead to dysfunctional movement patterns, compensations, and eventually injury.
 The bio-mechanics of the body work as a kinetic chain- If one link in the chain is dysfunctional it affects the alignment and optimal movement pattern throughout the entire chain which has compounding negative effects.
 Corrective exercise helps align the links in the kinetic chain for optimal movement which alleviates many common chronic joint and muscular issues that cause pain, leading to overall better performance.

 Some common dysfunctional movement patterns of compensation include:

 - Pronation Distortion Syndrome (feet flatten and excessively turn out)

 - Valgus Knee (knees/femur internally rotate when squatting down)

 - Quad Dominance/Glute Amnesia Syndrome (glute muscles weak/inhibited causing knees to push forward when squatting down)

 - Posterior or Anterior Pelvic Tilt (hips rotate forward or backward causing spine misalignment and injury)

 - Forward Head Posture/Rounded Shoulders (head and shoulders excessively in a forward position)